UC Blue Ash College

 To satisfy the foreign language requirement, a student must complete the final course in the sequence satisfactorily.
 If a student "tests out" of any portion of a sequence, only the remaining courses in the sequence must be completed satisfactorily to meet the foreign language requirement.

-2024 Spring Semester Courses
+2026 Summer Semester Courses

 Language Courses